ZongyuanShen/ZongyuanShen.github.io/_projects/2_project.md

     Figure 3: Simulation testing scenarios.
 </div>

-**Comparative Results:** Figure 4 shows the comparative evaluation results on Scenario 1.
-Overall, SMART achieves significant improvements over other algorithms in success rate and replanning time in all case studies.
-This follows from the facts that i) tree-pruning not only reduces collision checking to nearby obstacles but also produces fewer disjoint trees for repairing, and ii) tree-repair exploits the disjoint subtrees and facilitates repairing at hot-spots for speedy recovery.
-Figure 5 shows that SMART achieves the lowest travel times because of i) low replanning times and ii) infrequent replanning.
-Furthermore, to investigate the value of the tree-repair step, we present an ablation study, where LRZ is removed, thus pruning all risky nodes.
-Figures 4 and 5 show that SMART w/o LRZ still performs significantly better than all other algorithms.
-Figure 5 shows the same trend in Scenario 2.
-As seen, SMART outperforms all other methods in terms of replanning time, success rate, and the total travel time.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/RR_7.svg" title="example image" class="img-fluid rounded z-depth-1" %}